How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Create a legally valid Month-to-Month Rental Agreement for Arizona that contains all required disclosures and clauses under Arizona landlord-tenant law.
 Fill in your details and download your completed, ready-to-sign Month-to-Month Rental Agreement as a professional PDF for $7.99.

 Arizona law requires specific provisions in rental agreements that defends both landlord and tenant.
-While Arizona does not impose a statutory cap on security deposits, landlords must return deposits within 14 business days.
+Security deposits are capped at 1.5 months (A.R.S.
+33-1321) and must be returned within 14 business days.
 Arizona requires 6 specific disclosures in lease agreements.

 Arizona Lease Requirements